 The Special Advisors received oral and written submissions in 2015.
 On July 27, 2016, the Special Advisors released their Interim Report.
 Rather than make recommendations at this stage, the Special Advisors identified numerous options concerning various elements of the ESA and the LRA for which they are seeking further input.
 If adopted, some of the options would fundamentally transform labour relations and employment law in Ontario.

 The Interim Report is voluminous and contains numerous options.
 In this Communiqué, we highlight our “Top 10” issues relating to each of the ESA and the LRA.
-The full report is available here.
+Read the Changing Workplaces Review Special Advisors’ Interim Report.

 Labour Relations Act, 1995